Styles

 Style Name

-The style displays a default name, which you can change by clicking on .
+The style has a default name, which can be changed by clicking .

-To the left of the style name, the checkbox allows you to enable or disable the style's display on the map.
-When the style display is enabled, it is displayed by default in the JMap NG application map.
+To the left of the name, a checkbox lets you enable or disable the style’s visibility on the map.
+When enabled, the style is shown by default in JMap NG.

 Attribute